Concealing Sensitive Samples against Gradient Leakage in Federated Learning: Introduction

-Recent \textit{model inversion attacks}~\citep{zhu2019deep, geiping2020inverting, balunovic2021bayesian,fowl2021robbing} have shown, however, users' private data can be reconstructed from the shared gradients.
-To address the privacy leakage caused by the shared gradients, several defence ideas are explored (\eg, Differential Privacy (DP) (adding noise to gradients)~\citep{geyer2017differentially}, compression (pruning gradients)~\citep{lin2017deep}).
-Unfortunately, aforementioned defences suffer from noticeable performance degradation as shown for example in~\citep{zhu2019deep, sun2021soteria}.
-Latest techniques such as Automatic Transformation Search (ATS)~\citep{gao2021privacy} (augmenting data to hide sensitive information), PRivacy EnhanCing mODulE (PRECODE)~\citep{scheliga2022precode} (use of bottleneck to hide the sensitive data), and Soteria~\citep{sun2021soteria} (pruning gradients in a single layer) are shown to maintain the FL performance while simultaneously preserving the privacy.
-Having said that, as defence techniques improve, attacks evolve as well.
-Recent studies such as \citet{balunovic2021bayesian} raise the alarm by providing strong evidences that modern defences are not effective against stronger attacks.
+Recent \textit{model inversion attacks}~\cite{zhu2019deep, geiping2020inverting, balunovic2021bayesian,fowl2021robbing, li2022auditing} have shown that the users' private data can be reconstructed from the gradients shared during the learning process.
+This alarming finding has led to the exploration of various defense schemes to mitigate privacy leakage.
+Zhu \etal~\cite{zhu2019deep} employed a strategy that adds noise to gradients, guided by Differential Privacy (DP)~\cite{dwork2006calibrating, abadi2016deep, song2013stochastic, mcmahan2017learning}, a concept originally designed to constrain information disclosure.
+They also utilized gradient compression~\cite{lin2017deep}, which prunes gradients below a threshold magnitude, as a protective measure.
+Latest techniques have further advanced the field, with developments such as Automatic Transformation Search (ATS)~\cite{gao2021privacy} (augmenting data to hide sensitive information), PRivacy EnhanCing mODulE (PRECODE)~\cite{scheliga2022precode} (use of bottleneck to hide the sensitive data), and Soteria~\cite{sun2021soteria} (pruning gradients in a single layer).

+However, as defense techniques improve, \textbf{attacks evolve} as well.
+New findings, as highlighted by \citet{balunovic2021bayesian} and \citet{li2022auditing}, indicate that modern defenses may be ineffective against more sophisticated attacks.
+For example, \citet{balunovic2021bayesian} show that an adversary can disregard the gradients pruned by Soteria and still reconstruct inputs, even without knowledge of the specific layers where pruning is applied.
+The vulnerability also extends to other defenses; data can be readily reconstructed in the initial communication rounds against the defense ATS~\cite{balunovic2021bayesian}.
+In the case of the defense PRECODE, the mere presence of a single non-zero entry in the bias term can enable perfect reconstruction by adversaries~\cite{balunovic2021bayesian}.

+Most current defenses seek to protect all data equally, even if this results in a poor privacy-performance trade-off.
+In this work, we argue for a more realistic and practical setup where the focus should be given to the sensitive data (\eg, personal data revealing racial or ethnic origin, political opinions, and religious beliefs as mentioned in European Union’s General Data Protection Regulation~\cite{voigt2017eu}).
+Consider a malignant skin lesion recognition system as an example.
+Skin images with tattoos that contain personal information demand extra attention than images without such information.
+As such, preserving the former's privacy should be the algorithms' priority.